M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 $10_2$                  | Reserved
 $11_2$                  | Reserved

-All LSF META data must be stored in big endian byte order, as throughout the rest of this specification.
+All LSF META data must be stored in big endian byte order.

 GNSS Position Data stores the 112 bit META field as follows: